StarbzYT/Pandemix/README.md

 ### **Inspiration**

 Last year (just after the pandemic began), I made a simple **web scraper** that scraped the cases, deaths, and recovered off [WorldoMeters](https://www.worldometers.info/coronavirus/?utm_campaign=homeAdvegas1 "The website I scraped"), and inserted them into a _SQLite3_ database.
 Since then, I wanted to create a new version of the app, but with a **frontend** and **backend**.
-You can view my first version of this project [here](https://github.com/StarbzYT/Covid-App "Simple Covid Scraper").
+You can view my first/original version of this project [here](https://github.com/StarbzYT/Covid-App "Simple Covid Scraper").